-DOH guidance requires that important features of the watershed - including geography and hydrology, water system components, critical areas, land ownership delineation, and access - be described.
+DOH guidance requires that important features of the watershed - including a watershed description and location, hydrology and land ownership delineation - be described.
 The following sections outline these features as well as the history of the Green River Watershed.

 2.1 Watershed History